eliezerraj/go-fund-transfer/README.md

 # go-fund-transfer

-POC for test purposes.
+POC for test purposes

-CRUD a transfer_moviment.
+CRUD a transfer_moviment

 ## Diagram